Competing orders in the Hofstadter t-J model: Uniform and modulated singlet flux phases

 Using similar arguments, we may already expect that for $\nu=7/5$ and $\nu=7/3$ lattice instabilities occur, since now the (mean-field) Landau levels are filled fractionally.
 Indeed we find them numerically, but they are of two different types.
 For $\nu=7/5$, we obtain two different self-consistent patterns (depending on the initial condition of the RMFT) with small but non-negligible energy difference and we concentrate on the one with lower energy first.
 As shown in Fig.~\ref{fig: pat}, remarkably, the $\nu=7/5$ state does not exhibit charge modulation and has a uniform current amplitude on all bonds.
 However, the current pattern displays a $2\times 2$ plaquette modulation, with two plaquettes carrying opposite current loops and two plaquettes with zero current circulation.
 This is also correlated with a $2\times 2$ modulation of the hopping $\chi_{ij\sigma}$.
 In contrast, the RMFT solution with higher energy (corresponding to a local minimum in the variational space) bears a more complicated bond structure.
 For $\nu=7/3$, CDW order along with BDW order always develops as shown in Fig.~\ref{fig: pat}.
 Interestingly, both cases can also be solved by including a non-zero pairing order parameter, indicating that either the Fermi level crosses bands instead of lying in a gap, or the gap is rather small compared to the cases of $\nu=1$ or $\nu=7$.
 Hence, superconductivity appears, as has been discussed before \cite{Poilblanc2}, coexisting with bond and/or charge orders.

 Note that to find translation symmetry breaking states in the model, ED cannot be used since in our case its applicability is limited to a $4 \times 4$ cluster.
 For such a small system, finite size effects destroy the translational invariance even of non-interacting magnetic models.
 This is due to the gauge choice we have to make in order to implement a magnetic flux $\Phi = q/16, q = 0,\cdots,15$, which necessarily breaks the translational invariance within a $4 \times 4$ cluster.
 Of course, gauge invariance requires the full model to be translationally invariant.
 In the single particle picture, this can be accomplished by including degenerate states at nonzero momenta into the consideration.
-However, for the many-body system we are interested in, the system size accessible to ED is too small for these finite momenta single-particle states to contribute to the available Fock space.
+However, for the many-body system we are interested in, the system size accessible to ED is too small for these finite momentum single-particle states to contribute to the available Fock space.
+It is also not possible to effectively increase the system size by twisted boundary conditions as in the non-interacting case since this only ever allows us to reach a subset of all possible many-particle momenta: there are always many-particle momenta which correspond to different particles lying in different sectors of inserted flux, but twisted boundary conditions imply the same twisted flux for all particles.
+These shortcomings of ED render the comparison of charge, hopping and current density expectation values with RMFT difficult.